IO-workshop/IO-workshop.github.io/_pages/schedule.md

 permalink: /schedule/
 author_profile: true
 ---
-Meetings are on Tuesdays at 2 pm (EST).
+Meetings are on Wednesdays at 2 pm (EST).
 We will send the Zoom link on the day of the meeting via the listserv, so make sure to sign up for that if you are not already!

 **Schedule:**